gphat/omg/_posts/2019-04-16-practitioners-guide-to-system-dashboard-design-p2.md

 draft: true
 ---

-After [part 1](http://onemogin.com/observability/dashboards/practitioners-guide-to-system-dashboard-design.html) we’ve got a nice grid and proper visual weighting within that grid, we’re on to thinking about the presentation of the data to our user.
+After [part 1](http://onemogin.com/observability/dashboards/practitioners-guide-to-system-dashboard-design.html) we’ve got a nice grid and proper visual weighting within that grid.
+We’re now on to thinking about the presentation of the data to our user.
 This is where things often go awry, as many a pixel has been lit in pursuit of catchy graphics.
 Keep your design decluttered and consistent.

 Our guiding principle must be the user’s goals and the integrity of the data we’re displaying.
 Since this will vary widely — counts of users, fleeting time spent in garbage collection, and mercurial error counts — we must build up a framework we can use to make choices.

+**To that end, let's explore what it takes to make a good visualization of system metrics.**

 _Thanks to [Lita Cho](https://twitter.com/litacho), [Shawn Moore](https://twitter.com/sartak), [Rajesh Raman](https://twitter.com/RealRajeshRaman), and [Joe Ross](https://twitter.com/robusteza) for reviewing this post._